1993 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 Survival Distribution

 The 1993 dime was produced in substantial quantities across three mints.
-Philadelphia struck over 766 million pieces, while Denver contributed approximately 750 million coins.
+Philadelphia struck 766,180,000 pieces, while Denver contributed 750,110,166 coins.
 These circulation strikes served everyday commerce throughout the United States.

-San Francisco produced proof versions exclusively for collectors in much smaller numbers.
-The clad proof had a mintage of 2,633,439 coins, while the silver proof edition was limited to just 761,353 pieces.
+San Francisco produced proof versions exclusively for collectors.
+The clad proof had a mintage of 2,633,439 coins, while the silver proof edition was limited to just 761,353 pieces — the second-ever modern silver proof Roosevelt dime, as this program only began in 1992.

 Survival data reveals a notable contrast between circulation and proof coins.
 The exact number of surviving Philadelphia and Denver dimes remains unknown, as these coins entered general circulation and were subject to normal wear and loss.

-In contrast, proof coins show remarkably high survival rates at approximately 95% for both versions.
-Most proof specimens were preserved by collectors in protective packaging, ensuring that the vast majority of these special strikes remain in excellent condition today.
+Proof coins show remarkably high survival rates at approximately 95% for both versions.
+Most proof specimens were preserved by collectors in the original two-piece clear plastic case from the U.S. Mint, ensuring the vast majority remain in excellent condition today.

 Also Read: Top 70+ Most Valuable Mercury Dimes Worth Money (Chart By Year)